Group Participation Policy and Guidelines

 "Groups" a recognized assembly from any professional setting where nurses* work or learn.

 *Nurses (includes retired nurses and nursing students) must hold a degree from, or currently be enrolled in, an appropriately accredited BSN program or above.
+(BSN equivalent for those outside the United States.)

 Participation is informal.
 Groups participate in the Sigma Repository by asking their members, staff, students, faculty to submit eligible materials to an appropriate repository collection, and by submitting corporately-authored materials.